kevgo/co-bot/README.md

 ### Planning

 6. co-bot creates the implementation plan
-   - by running the planner agent
+   - run the planner agent
    - the planner agent creates the implementation plan
      - based on the planning instructions for this repo and the ticket text
    - co-bot reviews the implementation plan internally